 Wei Lu joined Foord as Chief Operating Officer in early 2025 after a two-decade career at GIC, Singapore's sovereign wealth fund.
-There, she co-led a global investment support team and worked closely with clients, research partners, and internal investment leaders across public markets.
-She has also held senior roles in corporate affairs, business planning, and transformation projects.
-Her depth of experience spans investment operations, governance, ESG integration, and strategic execution.
+There, she co-led a global investment support team and worked closely with investment professionals, industry partners, and senior management.
+Her depth of experience spans investment operations, governance, business planning, client relations, and strategic execution.